Akey20/ETL-PROJECT-2/README.md

 Among the fastest growing private companies, how does their growth compare to the overall growth of their industries?
 Which companies would be ranked higher or lower if compared relative to their industries and not in absolute terms?

-Datasets to be Used:
+**Datasets to be Used:**
 Data World
 https://data.world/aurielle/inc-5000-10-years 2007 - 2017 INC 5000 companies
 https://data.world/aurielle/inc-5000-2018 2018 INC 5000 companies
 https://data.world/aurielle/inc-5000-2019 2019 INC 5000 companies
+Three csv data files used from Data World dataset.

-Bureau of Labor Statistics API
+Bureau of Labor Statistics csv files
 Getting Started : U.S. Bureau of Labor Statistics (bls.gov)
+Twenty CSV data files formatted using Pandas in Jupyter Notebook.

 Rough breakdown of tasks:
 Extract